×

 The normal aging process causes tissue degeneration.
 Physiological changes with aging may lead to pinching of the cervical nerves and subsequent neck and arm pain.

 The disintegration of the cervical spine vertebrae is another cause of neck and arm pain.
 Degeneration of the cervical backbones is a feature of arthritis and spondylosis.
-Degenerative changes lead to the formation of bone spurs which impinge on the nerves causing pain.
+Degenerative changes lead to the formation of bone spurs, which impinge on the nerves and cause pain.

 Neck and Arm Pain Risk Factors